The 6-Stage Project Flow Every Canadian Solar Installer Should Follow to Scale Efficiently

 Introduction: How a Repeatable Workflow Becomes Your Growth Engine

 Confused clients.
 Missed steps.
 Permit issues.
 Bottlenecks.
 Overwhelmed ops teams.
+These issues highlight the importance of an effective solar project management flow in Canada.

 These aren’t rare — they’re signs you need a better system.